Found 20 - 30 results of 58 programs matching keyword " cold spring harbor laboratory"

+Nuestros científicos y otros expertos estarán atentos a los descubrimientos de Curiosidad y compartirán con Ustedes las mas recientes noticias e imágenes de Marte.
 With the successful landing of the Curiosity rover on Mars, history is made again.
 Photos and data are already coming back from the rover, and we are excited to share them with you.
 Join Exploratorium scientists as they interpret the information received thus far from the new Mars mission!
 Mechanical Engineer Armen Toorian explains that the wheel tracks of the Mars rover Curiosity are used to determine how far the rover has travelled on the red planet.
 The new Mars rover, Curiosity, successfully landed on the planet Mars at 10:31pm PDT!
 Join the Exploratorium crew for a very special online-only live webcast as we watched the final descent of the rover to Mars.
 Along with our own expert scientists, we share footage from NASA TV of the control room at the Jet Propulsion Laboratory.
 Mission on Mars begins now!
 Lead Curiosity Driver Matt Heverly and Research Scientist Bethany Ehlmann elaborate on the unusual working conditions involved with a Mars rover expedition.
 The time has come!
 The Curiosity rover will be landing on the planet Mars on August 5, 2012.
 The Exploratorium crew did a special live webcast from the museum floor at our evening program for adults, called After Dark.
 Join us as we get the lowdown on the Mars mission!
 Research Scientist Bethany Ehlmann and Mechanical Designer Scott McGinley explain some of the scientific instruments aboard the Mars rover Curiosity.
+The Exploratorium is more than a science museum.
+It is the global leader in informal learning, having spawned 1000 participatory science centers around the world.
+An estimated 180 million people play with our creations in museums around the globe and online.
+The Exploratorium is made up of scientists, artists, teachers and tinkerers.
+It is a public laboratory where visitors are encouraged to ask questions, experiment, and ultimately see the world a little differently.
 Engineers at the Jet Propulsion Laboratory (JPL) explain how they simulate martian conditions and conduct tests with model rovers to prepare the Curiosity rover for its journey to Mars and its work on the red planet.
-A glimpse of the full-scale model of the Mars rover, Curiosity.
-On display at the Exploratorium from August 1st to September 16, 2012.
-This model is on loan from JPL, NASA’s Jet Propulsion Laboratory, and there are only two on loan in the United States!
-It's time for a new mission to Mars!
-Join Exploratorium science educators as we celebrate the launch of the newest rover, Curiosity, as it begins it's 8 1/2 month journey to the planet Mars.
-We will look at the launch itself, talk a little bit about MSL(Mars Science Laboratory) and Curiosity, summarize the history of Mars exploration, and look forward to what is next!
-An impression of recent activity in the yacht harbor near the Exploratorium.
+Join the Exploratorium crew on our trip to NASA’s Jet Propulsion Lab (JPL) in